Simultaneous sweet-spot locking of gradiometric fluxonium qubits

 In \cref{fig:fig1} we show a demonstration of the flux-locking mechanism at the zero flux and at the half-flux-quantum sweet spots for qubits a--h, as visible in the measured $0-1$ transition frequency for $m=0$ (\crefadd{fig:fig1}{c}) and $m=1$ (\crefadd{fig:fig1}{d}) fluxons trapped in the ring.
 We can achieve $m=1$ by cooling down in a magnetic field $B_\mathrm{cd} \approx \SI{0.66}{\micro T}$ corresponding to $\SI{1}{\Phi_0}$ in the ring area of $A_\mathrm{ring}=107\,\times\,\SI{29.4}{\micro m^2}$.
 The $0$-locked and $\pi$-locked data are fitted together to a fluxonium spectrum (cf.~\cref{eq:hamiltonian}) from which we extract the Josephson energy $E_\mathrm{J}$, the capacitive energy $E_C$, the inductive energy $E_L$ (see \cref{tab:samples} and \cref{subsec:spectra}) and the effective area $A_\mathrm{eff}$.
 Spectra vs. magnetic field are shown in \Cref{subsec:spectra}, illustrating the variation of $A_\mathrm{eff}$.
 All samples have similar fluxonium parameters, with mean values $\bar{E}_\mathrm{J}/h=\SI{8.8}{GHz}$, $\bar{C}=\SI{4.7}{fF}$ (with about $\SI{2.5}{fF}$ coming from the intrinsic capacitance of the junction) and $\bar{L}=\SI{88}{nH}$, corresponding to a sheet inductance $\bar{L}_\mathrm{\square, grAl}=\SI{0.22}{nH}/\square$.

-A previous implementation \cite{gusenkova_operating_2022} with a granular aluminum ring has shown flux escape at base temperature, mediated by ionizing radiation interacting with the substrate in the vicinity of the device.
-In above ground conditions these flux escapes occurred on a timescale of one hour, and they were completely removed when operating in an ionizing radiation shielded laboratory underground.
+A previous implementation \cite{gusenkova_operating_2022} with a granular aluminum ring has shown flux escape at base temperature, mediated by ionizing radiation interactions with the substrate in the vicinity of the device.
+In above ground conditions these flux escapes occurred on a timescale of one hour, and they were completely removed when operating in an underground laboratory shielded from ionizing radiation.
 We solve this issue by using a wide, pure aluminum ring.
 Due to its orders-of-magnitude higher superfluid stiffness ($\rho_\mathrm{s,Al}/\rho_\mathrm{s,grAl} \sim 100 $) persistent currents in aluminum are less susceptible to phase slips.
 As a result, we never observe flux escapes after locking (cf.~\Cref{subsec:flux_escape} for a time trace over 50 hours).
 However, we typically observe simultaneous $\pi$-locking for only 80\% of the qubits, which means that in each cooldown one or two devices lock to even values of $m$ instead of odd.
 This behavior is unexpected and could be due to ionizing radiation activated flux escapes happening during the cooldown, when the superfluid stiffness $\rho_\mathrm{s,Al}$ is suppressed close to the superconducting critical temperature, rendering the ring vulnerable to phase slips.
-This hypothesis can be directly tested by operating in a deep underground laboratory, similar to Ref.~\cite{gusenkova_operating_2022}.
+Potential mitigation strategies align with those used to address quasiparticle poisoning in superconducting circuits, such as employing quasiparticle traps adjacent to the sample \cite{riwar_normal-metal_2016} or shielding from cosmic radiation underground \cite{gusenkova_operating_2022}.
+An additional strategy could involve accelerating the cooldown or enhancing sample thermalization to minimize the time spent near the transition.